tianhsky/EZModel/README.md

 		socket: /var/run/mysqld/mysqld.sock

 ###Generate models
+cd to rails root directory
+	cd /path_to_rails_root

-	# generate model files
+generate model files
-	# it will take development as default db environment when environment is not specified
+it will take development as default db environment when environment is not specified
 	ezmodel -g
-	#or
+or
 	ezmodel -g -e development

-	# generate model files and overwrite existing ones in ~/app/models/
+generate model files and overwrite existing ones in ~/app/models/
-	# use this command only if the model files in ~/app/models/ don't inherit EZModel::ActiveRecord
+use this command only if the model files in ~/app/models/ don't inherit EZModel::ActiveRecord
-	# backup your models files is strongly suggested if you are not sure what it is doing
+backup your models files is strongly suggested if you are not sure what it is doing
-	# use it at your own risk
+use it at your own risk
 	ezmodel -g -o

-	# see help
+see help
 	ezmodel -h

-	# see version
+see version
 	ezmodel -v

 ## Installation